 Plastic-eating mushrooms are showing promise as a potential solution to the plastic catastrophe and other eco issues.
 Read on to find out more about these fabulous fungi.

-Between February and March of this year, the US government committed itself to working with other nations to fight plastic pollution with various key programs to address the crisis.
-To date, none involve tackling the catastrophe with plastic eating mushrooms — but science strongly suggests that this might just become a realistic solution.
+Between February and March of 2022, the US government committed itself to working with other nations to fight plastic pollution with various key programs to address the crisis.
+To date, none involve tackling the catastrophe with plastic-eating mushrooms — but science strongly suggests that this might just become a realistic solution.
 Plastic pollution is expected to increase dramatically in the future unless we reach significant breakthroughs in plastic replacement or waste management.
-Therefore, this is exciting news.
+So, this is exciting news.

 Plastic-Eating Mushrooms Will Not Go Hungry

 The fact that plastic takes several lifetimes to degrade is only one part of the problem.
 What it degrades into is another — and some studies have found that plastic-eating mushrooms can decompose plastic particles into natural organic matter.
 Research continues to examine the tiniest particles of plastic that have now contaminated our entire planet.
 Plastic-eating mushrooms will have no shortage of food.

 Microplastics are found in everything — in oceans, freshwater systems, drinking water, fish, sea creatures, animals, food, soil and even in the air.
 We are still unsure what effects they will have on us humans, but they have made their way into us too.
 Nanoplastics — the tiniest particles of these microplastics — are suspected by some researchers to be able to cross the blood-brain barrier, enter the placenta, and be distributed in human organs like the liver, muscles, and brain.